secretstartups/handbook/brand-and-product-marketing/product-and-solution-marketing/index.html.md

 1. [Customer advocacy](/handbook/marketing/brand-and-product-marketing/product-and-solution-marketing/customer-advocacy/)

-Note that previously this group was called Product and Solution Marketing and then Portfolio Marketing.
+Note that previously this group was called Strategic Marketing and then Portfolio Marketing.
 Artifacts of these names still remain in URLs.
 Please excuse these discrepencies as we work to rename everything.

 # What does Product and Solution Marketing do?